 Policy on the use of АІ

-The growing popularity of generative artificial intelligence and artificial intelligence-enabled technologies, which are expected to be used by authors of publications more and more often, has led the journal's editorial board to create a corresponding AI policy.
-These rules are aimed at ensuring greater transparency and improving the quality of publications for authors, reviewers, editors and readers.
-The editorial board will monitor the development of AI technologies and adjust or improve these rules.
+The growing use of generative artificial intelligence (AI) and AI-assisted technologies by authors of scientific publications has led the Editorial Board of the journal to establish a dedicated AI usage policy.
+These rules are intended to ensure greater transparency and improve the quality of publications for authors, reviewers, editors, and readers.
+The Editorial Board will continuously monitor the development of AI technologies and update or refine these rules accordingly.

 For authors